 This policy applies to the Whole School, including the Early Years Foundation Stage (EYFS) in the Pre-Prep School.

-This policy and procedures apply to all staff, whether teaching, administrative, management or support, as well as to governors, students on placements and volunteers working in the school and engaged in regulated activity (see Annex E of KCSIE for full statutory guidance regarding regulated activity).
+This policy and procedures apply to all staff, teaching and support staff, including school medical and nursing staff, and volunteers who undertake regulated activity in the School, whether teaching, administrative, management or support, as well as to governors, students on placements(see Annex E of KCSIE for full statutory guidance regarding regulated activity).
 The School is also committed to safeguarding pupils who undertake regulated activities through other providers of services to the School.